-- A copy is the school's Site Improvement Plan is available on the school's website - The 2021 key goals are to: - Increase student achievement in literacy with a focus on reading - Increase student achievement in literacy with a focus on writing - Increase student achievement in numeracy with a focus on the number strand
+A copy of the school's Site Improvement Plan is available on the school's website.

+The 2024 key goals are to:

+- Increase all student achievement in literacy with a focus on writing. - Increase student achievement in learning (A&B grades) with a focus on critical and creative thinking. - Increase student achievement in numeracy with a focus on formative assessment and problem solving.